How to Get a Michigan Insurance License

 Last updated:

-Getting your Michigan insurance license is the first step to becoming an insurance agent in Michigan.
+Getting your Michigan insurance license is the first step to becoming an insurance agent in the state.
 Whether you’re interested in selling property and casualty insurance, life insurance, health insurance, or any combination of those lines of authority, this article has the information you need to get started.

 The Michigan Department of Insurance and Financial Services has a 5-step process on how to become an insurance agent in Michigan.
 We’ll walk you through step-by-step; from the license application to insurance test prep, to the Michigan insurance exam, and beyond.